volodymyrhudyma/blog/content/blog/2020-05-04-arrays-in-javascript.md

 ## Check if element exists

-To check if element exists in array, use `includes` method.
-It returns `true` if element exists in array, `false` if not:
+To check if element exists in an array, use `includes` method.
+It returns `true` if element exists in an array, `false` if not:

 ```javascript
 const users = ["John", "Andrew"];